News 10 April, 2024

 Article 29c(5) of the Dutch CITA, 1969, states that CbC reporting requirements do not relate to any group entities of a multinational group which, in the year under review, immediately preceding the year to which the CbC relates, have less than 750 million EUR in consolidated group revenue.
 While the wording might be a little confusing if your entity is part of a multinational group that earns above 750 million EUR in the relevant financial year, you will be required to submit a form of CbC reporting.

-What requirements need to be met to consider the CbCR compliant with Dutch legislation?
+What requirements need to be met to consider the CbCR compliant with transfer pricing in the Netherlands?

 As per Section 10.1 of GG-26874, 2022, The Transfer Pricing Supplementary Documentation Requirements Regulations of 30 December 2015 (“DB2015/462M”) lays out the requirements for the contents of the CbCR.
 The DB205/462M is largely reflective of Annex III to Chapter V of the OECD Guidelines.
 As per the Annex, the following items need to be present and addressed in the CbCR for it to be considered complete: